 Late assignments will be marked down by degree of lateness.
 Assignments submitted on or after the first lecture after the due date will have a max score of 50 % of total points. on that assignment.
-The midterm and the final exam are traditional exams.
-The final exam will take place as specified by the final exam schedule (link).
+The midterms are traditional exams.
+There will be no comprehensive final.
+Midterm 1 will cover all material up to the point of the exam, midterm 2 the material from midterm 1 up to midterm 2 and midterm 3 will cover the final part of the course.
 Evaluation will be based on the following.